 Complying with VOC Regulations

-Asphalt roofing manufacturers continue to make developments to their products to ensure the effectiveness and longevity of each roofing system while also minimizing their potential impact on the environment.
-With ever-changing air quality regulations, asphalt roofing manufacturers have many years of experience ensuring that products can comply with new regulations without sacrificing those products’ proven long-term performance in a broad range of climatic regions.
+Adhesive, cement, primer, and coating manufacturers continue to make developments to their products to ensure the effectiveness and longevity of each roofing system installed using these components while also minimizing their potential impact on the environment.
+With ever-changing air quality regulations, adhesive, cement, primer, and coating manufacturers have many years of experience ensuring that products can comply with new regulations without sacrificing those products’ proven long-term performance in a broad range of climatic regions.

-Contact an ARMA Member today to hear more on the latest VOC-compliant product innovations available for your location.
+Contact an ARMA Member today to hear more on the latest VOC-compliant adhesive, cement, primer, and coating innovations available for your location.
+Refer to local jurisdictional codes, regulations, and specific project site requirements that may apply to roofing and related products.

 *DISCLAIMER OF LIABILITY: This document was prepared by the Asphalt Roofing Manufacturers Association and is disseminated for informational purposes only.
 Nothing contained herein is intended to revoke or change the requirements or specifications of the individual roofing material manufacturers or local, state and federal building officials that have jurisdiction in your area.
 Any question, or inquiry, as to the requirements or specifications of a manufacturer, should be directed to the roofing manufacturer concerned.
 THE USER IS RESPONSIBLE FOR ASSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS.